kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 Verify that there are 3 different depths (notice it starts at 0).
 A bit further in the output you should see the base64-encoded certificates from Let's Encrypt itself.

+#### Check OSCP validity

+Connecting a mobile app will fail with message `Chain validation failed` if OCSP Stapling isn't working properly.
+[Digicert SSL Certficate Checker](https://www.digicert.com/help/)'s revocation check section contains 'OCSP Staple: 	Good' once OCSP stapling is setup properly.
+Your webserver must be able to connect to the 'Authority Information Access' URLs that are part of your certificate's X509v3 extensions for OCSP stapling to work.

 ## Getting SSL/TLS certificates